openandroidinstaller-dev/openandroidinstaller/README.md

   - `<image>`: The path of the image file.
   - `<recovery>`: The path of the recovery file.
   - `<inputtext>`: Text from the user input from `call_button_with_input` views.
-- `img`: Display an image on the left pane of the step view.
+- `img`: [OPTIONAL] Display an image on the left pane of the step view.
 Images are loaded from `openandroidinstaller/assets/imgs/`.
 - `allow_skip`: [OPTIONAL] boolean; If a skip button should be displayed to allow skipping this step.
 Can be useful when the bootloader is already unlocked.

-After you created a config file, you can open a pull request to make the file available to other users.
-The file should be named after device name output by `adb shell dumpsys bluetooth_manager | grep 'name:' | cut -c9-` when the devices is connected to the computer.
+The file should be named after device name output by `adb shell getprop | grep ro.poroduct.device` when the devices is connected to the computer.
+You can also get the device code by connecting the device to the computer and run OpenAndroidInstaller to detect the device.

+To test your config file with the executable without using the developer setup, place it in the same directory as the executable.
+There it will be detected by name.
+After you created a config file and it works fine, you can open a pull request to make the file available to other users.
 Please also add the device to the supported devices table above.

+#### On unlocking the bootloader
+Some devices with require manual steps to unlock the bootloader.
+In general you will need to create an account at a vendor website and receive some code from there.
+OpenAndroidInstaller will try to guide you as far as possible.
+These vendors include *Sony, Motorola, Xiaomi* among others.

+Other phone vendors stops allowing to unlock the bootloader all together.
+There is nothing to be done if you didn't unlock your device in time.
+These vendors include *Huawei and LG* among others.
+Support for these vendors will always be very limited.

 ## Tools